New York State and New York City Sexual Harassment Training Laws

 According to New York State, during the interactive portion of the training, “employers should be prepared to address questions raised by employees including those specific to their industry, questions about the organization’s reporting process, and questions about how hypothetical cases would be handled.”

 Of course, for many employers, the interactivity requirement will be challenging.
-Many employers may not have anyone with the appropriate level of expertise to facilitate the harassment training and answer questions about harassment issues.
+Many employers may not have anyone with the appropriate level of expertise to facilitate harassment training and answer questions about harassment issues.
 An employer who provides the training with an unqualified facilitator runs the risk of providing non-compliant training and having the facilitator give inaccurate guidance.

 Most employers likely will turn to a third party with expertise in training on sexual harassment prevention, such as Clear Law Institute.
 Indeed, the New York City law explicitly states that its model training is designed to be a minimum threshold.
 Many employers will likely turn to expert providers of sexual harassment training: